netsys-lab/scion-ca/README.md

 # scion-ca
-Repo for smallstep CA to run in the SCION Education Network.
+Repo for smallstep to run as a CA for SCION CPPKI.

 This repo contains the CA deployment.
 For the renewing part on the endhosts refer to the [scionlab-cert-renewer](https://github.com/netsys-lab/scionlab-cert-renewer)